 The Age of Aquarius and all that

-We’ve been led to believe that the good life is about how much money we earn, the house we live in, the cars we drive, the power we wield, the clothes we wear, how much (great) sex we have, and the places we travel to.
-In many respects these are the things that have defined us.
+We’ve also been led to believe that the good life is about how much money we earn, the house we live in, the cars we drive, the clothes we wear, how much (great) sex we have, and travel.

 Me Me Me and more Brand Me